top of page

 Getting to Scarborough

-Scarborough retains good links to the rest of the country, although it's still somewhat remote so getting there may still take some time.
+As has been the case since time immemorial, Scarborough retains good links to the rest of the country, although despite the best efforts of continental drift it remains somewhat remote so getting there may still take some time.
 The nearest large town continues to be York, less than an hour's train ride away and about an hour by car.
+It's a lovely walk, but we'd advise against that, as the A64 isn't great.

 By car